pcogermany/redmine_planning/README.md

 * Export chart to SVG

 # Version log
+* [2014-12-23] pcogermany: Added german translation and multi selection of issues
 * 0.7.6: Jun 10, 2014.
 Merged French translation in.
 Fixed missing translation.
 Thanks to pull requests #18 and #19.
 Address issue #20
 * 0.7.5.1: Jun 3, 2014.
 Update on getting all related issues and another fix on configuration
 * 0.7.5: Jun 3, 2014.
 Fix issue #14.
 Also improved performance of relation retrieval and will now load all related issues such as parents.
 Without this, the planning cannot be fully done properly.